These vintage Christmas annuals collected your favorite TV shows back in the '60s and '70s

 The Green Hornet

-Sadly, Van Williams, the Green Hornet himself, recently passed away at the age of 82.
+Sadly, Van Williams, the Green Hornet himself, passed away last year at the age of 82.

 Tom Cruise was nowhere to be seen back then.